 When I started to list people I have harmed, it got painful.
 I was on the streets very early, picked up by people who funneled me into the sex trade industry in Los Angeles There are 80,000 kids on the streets there right now.
 At least 80,000.
 And I was funneled into that industry.
 I couldn’t do prostitution because I had been molested my whole life and that was just too much.
 But I got into dancing in clubs.
 I remember when I started to work on my list of people I’ve harmed, I thought, “You know that’s something I’ve done but it didn’t hurt anyone.
 I mean, maybe it hurt me but it didn’t hurt anyone else.”
 But God allowed me to see that I had fostered the sexual addictions of the men and women that came into the club.
 I had fueled that and they went home and abused their wives or their children or themselves.
 I really did harm people.
-Looking at that more honestly, it was really kind of self-protecting to say I didn’t hurt anybody but myself.
-I hurt a lot of people.
+Looking at that more honestly, it was really kind of self-protecting to say I didn’t hurt anybody but myself and carried on telling myself that men often self-pleasure and seek sexual interactions with random women frequently, so they must love it, just as they watch a lot of porn because they like it.
+Although, in the end, whatever I told myself, I did, I hurt a lot of people.

 I think God shows us the damage we’ve done, not because he wants to hurt us or shame us, but because he wants us free.
 He wants to tell us, “Don’t lie to yourself anymore.
 Honestly look at what was done to you and also look at the damage you have done.
 You need to look at all those things and allow Me to start showing you some ways to heal.”